Research Associate in Computer Vision & Machine Learning for Tracking and Scene Segmentation

 For appointment at Research Associate level you will hold a PhD (or equivalent) in Computer Science, Electrical Engineering or Mathematics (or equivalent).
 You will have:

-• Practical experience within a research environment and/or publication(s) in relevant refereed journals and conferences.
+• Practical experience within a research environment and/or publication(s) in relevant high quality refereed journals and conferences.

 • Strong software engineering skills, e.g. in C++/Python, with a demonstrable record of experience in implementing substantial algorithms.